 Elastic knit uppers are a ubiquitous sight today, but it wasn’t always so.
-Before adidas and Nike made their knit upper design the new industry standard, it was usually hard to find a running shoe which fit narrow feet.
+Before adidas and Nike made their knit upper design the new industry standard, it was usually hard to find a running shoe that fit narrow feet.

 Those days are far gone.